nodejs/node/doc/api/packages.md

 used when working on the current project.
-The npm client doesn't use this field at the moment, but defining it to any of `yarn` or `pnpm` will let your teams use the exact same package manager versions without installing anything else than Node.
+The npm client doesn't use this field at the moment, but defining it to any of `yarn` or `pnpm` will let your teams use the exact same package manager versions without installing anything else than Node.js.

-Note that this field is currently experimental and needs to be opted-in, together with the [Corepack][] utility.
+This field is currently experimental and needs to be opted-in, together with the [Corepack][] utility.

 ### `"type"`
 <!-- YAML